Eye for an Eye (2008 film)

+Eye for an Eye (Korean: 눈에는 눈 이에는 이) is a 2008 South Korean neo-noir action thriller film.
+This film directed by Ahn Gwon-tae and Kwak Kyung-taek.
+Starring Han Suk-kyu and Cha Seung-won.

 Plot

 Veteran police detective Baek Seong-chan is on the verge of retiring to set up his own business.
 But he is forced to put his plans on hold when ₩1.8 billion is stolen from a bank truck, and then 600 kg of gold from an airport, with the thief having impersonated Baek.
 The following day, he receives a package of the stolen money from the thief, who identifies himself as Ahn Hyeon-min.
 Baek pursues Ahn, only to discover that he is being used as a pawn in a greater scheme of revenge.